 The most powerful theming features in Guide are the abilities to import, download, and work locally with themes.
-When you’re making major updates to a theme or building your own theme from scratch, these great options enable a streamlined workflow for developers.
+When you’re making major updates to a theme or building your own theme from scratch, these options enable a streamlined workflow for developers.

 You must have Guide Professional or Enterprise to work on a theme locally.